HansonScott/JigsawPuzzle/README.md

   - option to start with all pieces face up vs mixed (especially important for 2-sided puzzles)
   - option to start with pieces overlapping in piles vs one-depth only.
   - piece variables
-    - x,y slot location in the picture
+    - x,y piece location in the picture
     - current x, y pixel location on the overal workspace
     - 4 edges
     - current pile it belongs to